NtechSchool/cw-template/README.md

 ## Introduction

-This Coursework it part of the course: WebApp Developer Study
+This Coursework it part of the Study: WebApp Developer and Design

         Subject:  xxxxx
         Topic: xxxxx